nexmo-community/contact-center-server-node/CONTRIBUTING.md

 ### How Do I Submit A (Good) Bug Report?

-Bugs are tracked as [GitHub issues](https://guides.github.com/features/issues/).
-Create an issue and provide the following information by filling in [the template](https://github.com/nexmo-community/contact-center-server-node/blob/master/.github/ISSUE_TEMPLATE/bug_report.md).
+Bugs are tracked as [GitHub issues][githubissues].
+Create an issue and provide the following information by filling in [the template][bugreport].

 Explain the problem and include additional details to help maintainers reproduce the problem:

 * **Use a clear and descriptive title** for the issue to identify the problem.
 * **Describe the exact steps which reproduce the problem** in as many details as possible.
 For example, start by explaining how you started.
 When listing steps, **don't just say what you did, but explain how you did it**.
 * **Provide specific examples to demonstrate the steps**.
 Include links to files or copy/pasteable snippets, which you use in those examples.
-If you're providing snippets in the issue, use [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
+If you're providing snippets in the issue, use [Markdown code blocks][githubcodeblocks].
 * **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
 * **Explain which behavior you expected to see instead and why.**
 * **Include screenshots and animated GIFs** where possible.
 Show how you follow the described steps and clearly demonstrate the problem.
-You can use [this tool](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and [this tool](https://github.com/colinkeenan/silentcast) or [this tool](https://github.com/GNOME/byzanz) on Linux.
+You can use [this tool][licecap] to record GIFs on macOS and Windows, and [this tool][silentcast] on Linux.
 * **If the problem wasn't triggered by a specific action**, describe what you were doing before the problem happened and share more information using the guidelines below.
 * **Can you reliably reproduce the issue?** If not, provide details about how often the problem happens and under which conditions it normally happens.
 Include details about your configuration and environment: